aodanosullivan/performance-engineering-solutions/source/_posts/jmeter-python-gotchas.md

 {% asset_img  jython_datetime_oneliner_type.png %}

-This makes the code less elequent, but it looks like this "bug/feature" won't be fixed, so you will have to use this workaround.
+This makes the code less eloquent, but it looks like this "bug/feature" won't be fixed, so you will have to use this workaround.

 {% asset_img jython_datetime_oneline_code_fix.png %}